Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 For this tutorial, the online store will be populated with dummy products using {{< external-link link="https://dummyjson.com/products" >}}dummyjson{{< /external-link >}}.
 This API will return a list of dummy products in JSON format with various fields.

-Firstly, let's render the products in the online store.
+Let's render the products in the online store.
 To avoid writing a lot of CSS, you can use {{< external-link link="https://getbootstrap.com/" >}}Bootstrap{{< /external-link >}} to style your application.
-Bootstrap provides a lot of ready-to-use components that you can use in your application.
+Bootstrap provides a lot of ready-to-use components that you can use.

 In this section of the tutorial, there are quite a few code snippets coming your way.
 If you ever feel lost, you can check out the codebase for this tutorial on the {{< external-link link="https://github.com/genez-io/genezio-examples/tree/main/typescript/shopping-cart" >}}GitHub repository{{< /external-link >}}.